Even if you never actually see your client or customer in person. In fact, I would even say it’s MORE important.

 Over delivering is such a great way to show your audience and clients that you care.
 I would even say not to bother with something you’re not willing to go 110% on it.

-If you pay a ton of attention to your YouTube, but you’re half-hearted about your Instagram… Maybe you should ask yourself if it’s even worth it to divide your time in this way.
+If there is something in your business that you feel kind of half-hearted about… Maybe you should ask yourself if it’s even worth it to divide your time in this way.

 Every time your audience reads your blog post, watches your Instagram stories, or fills out your client inquiry form, they are developing an experience with your brand.
 As an online business owner who doesn’t have in-person interactions, it’s so important that you are creating this experience intentionally.